MedFaji/cardatabase_fullstack/README.md

 - **React Frontend**: Integrate a user-friendly React frontend to interact with the system, making it accessible through a modern web interface.

-- **Search and Filtering**: Implement search and filtering functionality to enable users to quickly locate specific cars or owners based on various criteria.

 - **Data Validation and Integrity**: Ensure data accuracy and consistency through validation checks and data integrity constraints.